devopsgroup-io/catapult/README.md

 ## Website Development ##

-Website development is done on the developer's workstation using the LocalDev environment for local and realtime software development in an environment that is exactly matchinng to upstream environments.
+Website development is done on the developer's workstation using the LocalDev environment for local and real-time software development in an environment that is exactly matching to upstream environments.

 ### Website Repositories ###

-Once websites are added to your configuration and you have performed a provision of your LocalDev environment, repositories for websites are cloned into your Catapult instance at `~/repositories` and into the respective `apache` or `iis` folder, listed by domain name.
-Website repository folders are linked between the developer's workstation (host) and the LocalDev environment (guest) for realtime development.
+Once websites are added to your configuration and you have performed a provision of your LocalDev environment, repositories for websites are cloned into your Catapult instance at `~/repositories` and into the respective `apache` or `iis` folder, listed by the domain name.
+Website repository folders are linked between the developer's workstation (host) and the LocalDev environment (guest) for real-time development.

 ### Software Fresh Installs ###

-Catapult enforces software configuration best practice for software fresh installs.
+Catapult enforces software configuration best practices for software fresh installs.
 A typical software fresh install workflow would be to fork the software project on GitHub and add then add a new website entry to your `~/configuration.yml` file.
 Given the broad spectrum of software requirements there are minor configuration caveats worth noting:

 Software | Install Approach | Install Notes
 ---------|------------------|--------------